Most simply, infographics are graphical stories. More specifically,iInfographics are

 - clarifies and highlights logical relationships, trends, patterns in data, comparisons of data, and knowledge concepts

-- a medium for visual communication that is informed by principles of Graphic Design, including typography, color theory, Gestalt and/or CRAP design theory.
+- a medium for visual communication that is informed by Elements of Visual Design, including typography, color theory, Gestalt and/or CRAAP design theory.

 If you were given the choice between reading 1000 words or a picture, an infographic, which would you choose?